ajhenley/gitbook/example_of_a_servlet.md

 ###Example of a Servlet

 You will be creating each servlet as a Java class in a Dynamic Web Application in Eclipse.
 Here is an example of the code for a simple servlet.
+It simply prints Hello, World! to the browser.

 ```java